ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

   (lang dune 3.7)
   ```
 * The `dune` file contains actual build directives.
 A project may have several
-  `dune` files, one per folder containing things to build.
+  `dune` files, one per directory containing things to build.
 This single line is
   sufficient in this example:
   ```lisp
   (executable (name berlin))